Training

 Nurturing Autistic Identity

-One of the main sessions I deliver is titled ‘Understanding Autistic Experience’ which runs for 2.5 – 3 hours.
-This can be an introduction session for those who want to gain a deeper insight into the ways that Autistic people experience the world and how to support them.
+One of the main sessions I deliver is titled ‘Understanding Autistic Experience’ which functions as an introductory session that runs for 2.5 – 3 hours.
 Additionally, I offer a light information session that covers Autistic experiences (communication, play, sensory needs) within 1 to 2 hours.
 My sessions can be delivered online or in-person (if the travel distance is reasonable).

 I also deliver sessions in collaboration with other professionals (such as Laura Hellfeld & Hayley Moroke) on topics around Same Food and PDA.